2018–19 Motherwell F.C. season: Transfers

 On 5 June 2018, Motherwell announced the signing of Mark Gillespie on a two-year contract from Walsall, with the transfer becoming official when the Scottish Transfer window opened on 9 June.

 On 7 June 2018, Motherwell announced the signing of Liam Donnelly on an initial two-year contract from Hartlepool United.

 On 13 June 2018, Motherwell announced the signing of Danny Johnson on a two-year contract from Gateshead.

 Motherwell announced their fourth signing of the summer on 19 June 2018, with Aaron Taylor-Sinclair signing a one-year contract with the club following the expiration of his Plymouth Argyle contract on 30 June 2018.
 The following day, 20 June, Motherwell announced the signing of Alex Rodriguez on an initial one-year contract, whilst Ross MacLean moved to Greenock Morton on a season-long loan deal.

 On 2 July, Shea Gordon joined Partick Thistle on loan for the season.

 On 7 July, Jake Hastie joined Alloa Athletic on loan until January 2019.
 On 10 July, Motherwell announced that Broque Watson had joined the reserve team from Celtic and Neil McLaughlin had joined from Partick Thistle and would be immediately loaned out to Stirling Albion for the season.

 On 16 July, Motherwell announced the season-long loan signing of Conor Sammon from Hearts.

 On 3 August, Motherwell announced that Cédric Kipré had left the club to join Wigan Athletic for an undisclosed fee.

 On 9 August, Tom Aldred returned to Motherwell for a second loan-spell, agreeing a deal until the end of the season.
 The next day, Christian Mbulu signed a one-year contract with Motherwell after his release from Millwall at the end of the previous season.

-On 10 December 2018, Vancouver Whitecaps announced that they had signed Rose to a two-year contract, following the acquisition of his MLS rights from Seattle Sounders, with Motherwell confirming that Rose would join Vancouver Whitecaps on 1 January 2019.
+On 10 December 2018, Vancouver Whitecaps FC announced that they had signed Rose to a two-year contract, following the acquisition of his MLS rights from Seattle Sounders FC, with Motherwell confirming that Rose would join Vancouver Whitecaps on 1 January 2019.

 On 1 January 2019, Barry Maguire joined Queen of the South on loan for the remainder of the season, whilst Jason Krones and Jordan Armstrong left the club after the expiration of their contracts.
 The following day, 2 January, Ryan Bowman moved permanently to Exeter City for an undisclosed fee.